Pocketwatch 101™ – Learn about Vintage and Antique Pocket Watches

 Checking the Condition of a Vintage Watch

 Assessing the condition of a vintage watch is one of the toughest challenges for the inexperienced watch buyer, but this is one of the most important steps in any purchase.
 A watch that has been well-treated over the years, with careful handling and regular service, can be in near-new condition and will perform like a new watch.
 On the other hand, a watch that has been abused, or has been improperly serviced, can have hidden problems which are difficult or impossible to repair.
 These watches can turn into a real money-pit, often requiring repairs which can exceed the value of the watch.
-Such watches should be avoided at all costs!
+Such watches are to be avoided at all costs!

-So how do you tell?
+So how do you tell the difference?
 The first and most obvious clue is whether the watch is working.
 If the watch runs, even if only for a short time, that indicates that the watch is probably mechanically intact and there are not major broken components.
 If the watch is non-working, then the potential cost of repairs should be carefully considered before purchasing.
 Buying a non-working watch in hopes that the repairs will be inexpensive can be a money-losing proposition.
 On the other hand, if the repair is something simple, the watch can sometimes be purchased at a bargain price.
 So again, knowledge is the key!

 Look for any obvious signs of abuse or lack of care.
 If the watch is worn, beat-up and dirty on the outside, then you can assume that it is probably worn, beat-up and dirty on the inside too.
 If there is anything obviously missing from the watch, then buyer beware!
 Missing screws or regulator springs, chewed up jewel settings, extra case-screw marks on the rim of the case, scratches on the movement around the plate screws showing that the watch has been "worked on" are all signs that the watch may not have had the care it deserved and may be in less than pristine internal condition.